seanwhite674/FinalYearProject/README.md

 # Gaussian Process Regression for Gravitational Waves
 This is a brief summary of my Undergraduate Thesis.
 The paper is available to read in the repository above.

+## Explaining This Repository:
+- In 1D_Toyproblem I learned the basics of Gaussian Process Regression
+- In Final_Model_Code folder there exists:
+    - Training_CrossValidated_32GPRS where each of the 32 different GPR models is trained on 90% of the data but using 10 fold cross validation (Trained on each Fold)
+    - Ranking_All32_Models from the cross validation and choosing top 8
+    - Testing_Best8Models testing the best 8 models on the remaining unseen 10% of the data

 ## Overview
 This project explores how **Gaussian Process Regression (GPR)** can be used to efficiently predict **waveform mismatches** between analytical gravitational wave (GW) models and **Numerical Relativity (NR)** simulations.
 NR simulations are the gold standard for generating GW waveforms but are computationally costly.
 By training GPR models on a limited set of NR-informed mismatches, this project builds a **surrogate model** that generalizes across the binary black hole parameter space, reducing the need for new NR runs while maintaining high predictive accuracy.